 Four Essential Ways Control Charts Guide Healthcare Improvement

 Editor’s Note: Measuring quality improvement in healthcare is important.
-Lloyd Provost shares how control chars help with that improvement work.
+Lloyd Provost shares how control charts help with that improvement work.

 Healthcare improvement is complex work, from identifying opportunities for improvement to measuring the impact of interventions and understanding real causes of variation.
 Health systems can add structure and clarity to improvement work by using control charts to monitor projects, gain critical insight into opportunities, understand the efficacy of initiatives, and sustain improved processes over time.